jambolo/advent_of_code_2023/README.md

 ### Day 11

 Easy again.
 I wish Rust weren't so picky about integer types.
 I'm using `as` everywhere, so it is not really helping.
 Copilot has been really helpful by writing the glue and boiler plate code for me, and also showing how certain things can be implemented in Rust.

+### Day 12

+Permutations ...
+It could get ugly, but otherwise it is fairly straightforward.